onomondo/nrf-softsim/README.md

 ## bigger todos:
-- [ ] On `NRF_SOFTSIM_DEINIT` the internal buffers should be commit to flash in case device is about to power down.
+- [ ] (In progress) On `NRF_SOFTSIM_DEINIT` the internal buffers should be commit to flash in case device is about to power down.
-- [ ] On `NRF_SOFTSIM_DEINIT` the DIR entry should potentially be updated.
+- [ ] (In progress) On `NRF_SOFTSIM_DEINIT` the DIR entry should potentially be updated.
 In rare occasions  files/dirs are added/removed which should result in a change in `DIR` content
 - [x] Removing directories is a bit abstract.
 Probably just remove all files with matching file name as suggested in code
 - [x] Dump flash from a "provisioned" device and use the NVS chunk as the template profile.
 - [ ] Protected storage is painfully slow when provisioning?
 No problem when device is provisioned already.
 No biggie.